weakish/weakish.github.com/dive-into/typescript.md

 ```

 In the above example, the third overload will not be matched forever.
-Because TypeScripts looks at the overload list,
+Because TypeScript looks at the overload list,
 proceeding with the first overload attempts to call the function with the provided parameters.
 If it finds a match, it picks this overload as the correct overload.
 And since intersection type of functions are defined as function overloads in TypeScript,